gchq/coreax/README.md

 releases will be issued as needed in accordance with the [security policy](https://github.com/gchq/coreax/security/policy).
 Feature releases will be issued as appropriate, dependent on the feature pipeline and development priorities.

-# Coming soon

-Some features coming soon include:
-* Coordinate bootstrapping for high-dimensional data.
-* Other coreset-style algorithms, including recombination, as means to reducing a large dataset whilst maintaining properties of the underlying distribution.